-The longer you let it ages, the stronger and softer it becomes.
-I found that after 6 weeks, the tofu is already creamy and has a nice cheese flavor.
+The longer you let it age, the stronger and softer it becomes.
+I found that after 6 weeks, the tofu was already creamy and had a nice cheese flavor.

-- 1 pound (500g) firm tofu, cut in half
+- 1 pound firm tofu cut in half

-- 4 cups (945ml) water
+- 4 cups water

-- 1 tbsp (17g) salt
+- 1 tbsp salt

 - optional: 1/4 cup chili flakes

-- 1 and 1/2 cup (375ml) water
+- 1 and 1/2 cup water

-- 3 tbsp (51g) salt
+- 3 tbsp salt

-- 1 tbsp (12g) sugar
+- 1 tbsp sugar

-- 1/4 cup (45ml) vodka (or 1/2 cup rice wine)
+- 1/4 cup vodka (or 1/2 cup rice wine)

 - Remove the tofu from the water and place it on a few sheets of kitchen paper towel.
 Top with more kitchen paper towel and place a heavy weight on it to press the tofu and remove excess water.
 I usually use an iron skillet.
 Let it drain for about 90 minutes, changing the paper towel as needed if it becomes too wet.

-- Line a large plate with two layers of kitchen paper towel, or a clean towel.
+- Line a large plate with two layers of kitchen paper towel or a clean towel.
 Cut the tofu into 1-inch cubes and place the cubes on the plate, leaving about 1 inch between each cube, so they don't touch each other.
 Top with another sheet of kitchen paper towel and cover the whole plate with plastic film.
-The plastic film will prevent bad bacterias from reaching the tofu.
+The plastic film will prevent bad bacteria from reaching the tofu.

 - Place the plate in a dark place at 77-86°F (25-30°C) and let it ferment for 2 to 3 days.
 The tofu will have taken a light orange color and will have a stinky smell.
-You may also see some white mold as well, this is okay.
+You may also see some white mold as well; this is okay.
 If you see blue or dark mold, scrape it off.

-- Prepare the brine: combine 1 and 1/2 cup of water with the salt and sugar in a saucepan.
+- Prepare the brine: combine 1 and 1/2 cups of water with the salt and sugar in a saucepan.
 Bring to a boil and boil for 1 minute.
 Once boiling, remove from heat and let it cool completely.
 Add the vodka and stir to combine.

 - Transfer the stinky tofu to clean glass jars.
 If you want to make it spicy, dip each tofu cube in chili flakes before putting it in the jars.
 Pour the brine into the jars to cover the tofu.
-Close the jars with a lid and place in a dark cool place (around 68°F – 20°C) for at least 3 weeks.
+Close the jars with a lid and place them in a cool dark place (around 68°F – 20°C) for at least 3 weeks.
 The longer you let it ages, the stronger and softer your tofu will be.